At TS Pumps we supply an impressive range of Centrifugal Pumps suited to a variety of applications, such as industrial and hygienic to name but a few.

+Our Salvatore Robuschi range is ideal for large industrial applications such as purification and waste removal.
 We also have a range of smaller Centrifugal Pumps that include Hygienic, Industrial, Self-Priming and Vertical Immersion Centrifugal Pumps.
-Click here to view the full range of Industrial Centrifugal Pumps.

-Standard Centrifugal Pumps are not self-priming, and those that are have an extra component built-in.
+Standard Centrifugal Pumps are not self-priming, but those that are have an extra component built in.
 Therefore, standard Centrifugal Pumps require their casing to be filled with liquid before they can be started, which allows the pump to have a positive suction head ensuring that the pump operates efficiently.

 When the pump starts, the liquid within the pump enters the pump casing at the eye of the impeller.
-As the impeller rotates, it generates a centrifugal force that draws your product through the pump casing, towards the discharge port.
-As the fluid moves towards the discharge outlet, it creates a low-pressure point at the eye of the impeller which ensures that the pumping cycle is continued by creating a suction to draw in fluid from the inlet port.
+As the impeller rotates, it generates a centrifugal force which draws your product through the pump casing towards the discharge port.
+As the fluid moves towards the discharge outlet, it creates a low-pressure point at the eye of the impeller which ensures that the pumping cycle is continued by creating suction to draw in fluid from the inlet port.

-Our Centrifugal Pumps are available in 3 materials:
+Our Centrifugal Pumps are available in 3 different materials:

 They are also available as 2 different drive options:

-We supply Immersion Centrifugal Pumps in either Stainless Steel AISI 316L or PP and PVDF.
+We supply Immersion Centrifugal Pumps in 3 different materials, either Stainless Steel AISI 316L or PP and PVDF.

-Depending on the model and size of your Vertical Immersion Centrifugal Pump, the pump can handle solids up to 6mm in diameter and be submerged to a depth of 419 to 425mm.
+Depending on the model and size of your Vertical Immersion Centrifugal Pump, the pump can handle solids up to 6mm in diameter and be submersed to a depth of 419 to 425mm.

 For the specific list of industries and applications most suited to each pump, visit the individual product pages, or you can access the full range here: Small Industrial Centrifugal Pumps.

-Typically, mechanical seals in a Centrifugal Pump require very little maintenance, however, it is important to note that if there is a leakage or the pump has run dry for any time at all that we recommend replacing the mechanical seal within your Centrifugal Pump as soon as possible.
+Typically, mechanical seals in a Centrifugal Pump require very little maintenance.
+However, if there is a leakage or the pump has run dry for any time at all, we recommend replacing the mechanical seal within your Centrifugal Pump as soon as possible.

-No. Unfortunately, even running your pump dry for a short amount of time will damage the mechanical seal within your Centrifugal Pump, as well as burn out the motor.
-The good news is that this can be avoided by ensuring your pump has flooded suction unless your pump is self-priming.
+Unfortunately not.
+Even running your pump dry for a short amount of time will damage the mechanical seal within your Centrifugal Pump.
+This will also cause the motor to burn out.
+The good news is that this can be avoided by ensuring your pump has flooded suction, unless your pump is self-priming.
 If you think dry running is a risk during the operating of your pump, we recommend a form of Dry Run protection for your pump installation.

-If you are worried about your Centrifugal Pump running dry, we do offer dry run protection for Centrifugal Pumps.
-This is often in the form of a system within the installation that monitors the pressure of the fluid within the pump and will switch off the pump when the pressure drops.
-For more information, please ask the Sales team when requesting a quote.
+If you are worried about your Centrifugal Pump running dry, we offer Dry Run protection for Centrifugal Pumps.
+This is often in the form of a system within the installation that monitors the pressure of the fluid within the pump and will switch the pump off when the pressure drops.

 If flooded suction isn’t ideal for your industry, head over to our Self-Priming Centrifugal Pump page.